NatTuck/hw-quest/content/cs/dept-linode/_index.md

  - Let's set up a department account with a virtual server provider.
  - Specifically: Linode
+ - Stephanie would create main account, then she could create a delegated account for me (or others) that could do technical stuff but not access billing info.
  - Once we have an account, we can set me up with two virtual servers for $30/month:
     - One production Inkfish server